btwonion/skylper/beta-changelog.md

 ## Features
-- update to 1.21
+none

 ## Bug Fixes
-none
+- fix rendering bugs occurring in 1.21

 ## Technical changes
-- remove unused code
+- now use regexes instead of string checks for easier responses to Hypixel's changes